laristra/flecsi/README.md

         modules:
             cmake@3.12.4: cmake/3.12.4
 ```
-Then the installation from Spack will take a lot less time.
+Then the installation from Spack will take less time.

 ## Download